dhutapratama/docs/vite.md

             template: {
                 transformAssetUrls: {
                     // The Vue plugin will re-write asset URLs, when referenced
-                    // in Single File Components, to point to the Laravel web
+                    // in Single File Components, to point to the Lets web
                     // server.
-Setting this to `null` allows the Laravel plugin
+Setting this to `null` allows the Lets plugin
                     // to instead re-write asset URLs to point to the Vite
                     // server instead.
                     base: null,